sws144/quant-trading/P1-AnalyzeTrades/README.md

 ### Local Scripts: Model Update

-1. enter virtual environment for P-1... `pipenv shell` in separate terminal
+1. enter virtual environment for P-1... `pipenv shell` in separate terminal (windows cmd or git bash)
     1. if in vs-code can select environment from jupyter/python dropdown
 1. run `jupyter notebook` to run environment
 1. read in portfolio and trades from IB activity statement (tradelog..py)